lt3355/Dataset4HIN-DPD-master/README.md

 * quickuml(with_methods).xlsx
 * quickuml(without_methods).xlsx

+Or you can execute the file `print.ipynb` to view interaction results.

-### Match new pattern
+### Match new patterns

-You can define your patterns and decompose them into micro-structures, and then code related Cypher statements to match them in the HIN.
+You can define your patterns and decompose them into micro-structures, and then code related Cypher statements to match their instances in the HIN.